pasqal-io/qadence/docs/tutorials/qml/dqc_1d.md

 Now that the model is defined we can proceed with the training. the `QNN` class can be used like any other `torch.nn.Module`.
 Here we write a simple training loop, but you can also look at the [ml tools tutorial](ml_tools.md) to use the convenience training functions that Qadence provides.

-To train the model, we will select a random set of collocation points uniformly distributed within $x\in[-1.0, 1.0]$ and compute the loss function for those points.
+To train the model, we will select a random set of collocation points uniformly distributed within $-1.0< x <1.0$ and compute the loss function for those points.

 ```python exec="on" source="material-block" session="dqc"
 n_epochs = 200